-- K. Exempt Signs.
+- 10. House or Building Sign: Any sign on a residence or building that does not exceed six inches in height. - K. Exempt Signs.
 The following signs are exempt from the regulations contained in this Article: - 1.
-Official signs or signs required by law. - 2.
-Integral signs. - 3.
-Utility warning signs. - 4.
-Signs carried by a person. - 5.
+Official signs or signs required by law. - Integral signs. - 3.
+Utility warning signs. - Signs carried by a person. - 5.
 Signs integrated with vending machines, fuel pumps, and bus shelters.